Dawasir: Qatar

 The Dawasir helped determine the maritime border between Qatar and Bahrain.
 In the beginning of the 20th century, the broken boat of a Dawasir tribesman was repaired with the help of the ruler of Bahrain.
 The tribesman had laid a fish trap near the Hawar Islands; little did he and his family know that their actions, seen as largely inconsequential at the time, would directly shape the boundaries of the future states of Bahrain and Qatar and result in one of the longest and most complex cases in international law.
 The Hawar Islands, once claimed by both Qatar and Bahrain, are now internationally recognized as part of Bahrain, to some extent due to the affiliations between the Dawasir tribe and the ruling Khalifa family of Bahrain.

 UAE

 The Dawasir have a historical presence on Delma Island, Abu Dhabi.
 Fahad Bin Rashid Al Dosari (born in 1886 in Abu Dhabi) was a leading pearl merchant on the island, known by his name during the reign of Shakhbut Bin Sultan Al Nahyan.
 A mosque on the island bears his name.

 Branches of Dawasir

-Al-Dawasir originates from a confederation of tribes of the Azd and the Banu Taghlib (Arabic: بنو تغلب), also known as Taghlib ibn Wa'il.
+Al-Dawasir originates from a confederation of tribes of the Azd and the Banu Toghlib (Arabic: بنو تغلب), also known as Taghlib ibn Wa'il.

 The 'original' Dawasir are believed to be descendants from Doser (military settlement) in Najd, Saudi Arabia.
 Wadi ad-Dawasir became their established homeland.